-When consulting with our Machu Picchu travelers before their trips, one of the most common considerations we tackle is how to hike within Machu Picchu once you arrive.
+When consulting with our travelers before their Machu Picchu trips, one of the most common considerations we tackle is how to hike within Machu Picchu once you arrive.
 You’ll need to have a general idea about which hike you want to do before you get to Machu Picchu since some of these popular trails require permits in advance.
-Below we describe the lay of the land, then detail each of the three hikes and how they compare.
+Below we describe the lay of the land, then detail each of the hikes, including a new addition, and how they compare.

 The Lay of the Land

 The main Citadel of Machu Picchu, where most of the iconic pre-Columbian ruins are found intact, sits at some 7,900 feet in elevation in a narrow saddle between two peaks: Machu Picchu (“Old Peak”) to the south and the iconic Huayna Picchu (“New Peak”) to the north.
+The new Huchuy Picchu (“Small Peak”) is adjacent Huayna Picchu and uses the same access gate.
 The Sun Gate (Inti Punku) is located on a ridge southeast of the Citadel at about the same elevation as Huayna Picchu peak.
 It is the historic Inca entrance as well as the modern-day entrance for hikers of the Inca Trail.
 All other travelers enter down in the saddle.
 A standard-circuit tour typically includes a three-hour walk around the main plaza in the saddle, but many travelers also opt for one of these three proper hikes up for better views.

 The Huayna Picchu Hike